Short Stories

 "The thirteen stories included in the book will be ones you remember, and that, friends, is a sign of a good short story collection...If this is your first taste of Cameron Trost, you've come to the right place.
 I will remember the name."

-Bruce Blanchard, Goodreads (five-star rating)
+- Bruce Blanchard, Goodreads (five-star rating)

-"Tight, well written, and suspenseful.
+"Tight, well-written, and suspenseful.
 Some might find some of the stories a little edgy as they stray into species dysphoria, but there was nothing too explicit or disgusting.
 All in all, a very good read.
 Recommended reading for those into animalistic horror."

-Matthew King, Amazon (five-star rating)
+- Matthew King, Amazon (five-star rating)

 "This collection opens with “Cleopatra’s Mystery Box,” in which Cleopatra asks her lover to reach into her mystery box and tell her what he feels.
 She will reward him if he guesses correctly.
 The story is sexy, creepy and enthralling.
 And that’s just the beginning.
 This is a fascinating collection of creepy tales, sometimes dealing with animals like cats, crows or dogs, and sometimes dealing with the human animals.
 All the stories have an eerie touch and some have bizarre premises that Mr. Trost makes entirely believable.
-Some leave the reader with disturbing questions about life...it’s tough to choose a favorite, but I would go with “It Starts with Insects,” which open with a young boy from a violent home analyzing the behavior of ants and beetles.
+Some leave the reader with disturbing questions about life...it’s tough to choose a favorite, but I would go with “It Starts with Insects,” which opens with a young boy from a violent home analyzing the behavior of ants and beetles.
 Creepy."

-Robert Petyo, Amazon (five-star rating)
+- Robert Petyo, Amazon (five-star rating)

 Hoffman's Creeper and Other Disturbing Tales